 What it is

 A flexible parametric equalizer with up to 31 fully parametric bands.
-Each band has frequency, gain, Q, and a filter type (Peaking, Low-Shelf, High-Shelf, HPF, LPF, Notch).
-You can switch the entire chain between Min-Phase (zero latency, gentle phase rotation) and Linear-Phase (transient-preserving, with pre-ringing trade-off and added latency) per session — no rebuild required.
+Each band has frequency, gain, Q, and a filter type (Peaking, Low-Shelf, High-Shelf, HPF, LPF, Notch, Bandpass, Allpass).
+You can switch the entire chain between Min-Phase (zero latency, gentle phase rotation) and Linear-Phase (transient-preserving, with pre-ringing trade-off and added latency) per session, no rebuild required.
+The EQ graph draws the High-Pass Filter curve alongside the other bands, so you can see its effect at a glance, and the filter is clean at the cutoff with no low-end bump just above it.

 How to use it